-Horror lifestyle is not just searching for movie lists and watching each one of them in a quest to become a walking encyclopedia.
+Horror lifestyle is not just searching for horror genre movie lists and watching each one of them in a quest to become a walking encyclopedia.

 If you’re obsessed with shock you learned how to appreciate every second and feeling that takes you to the shock zone.

 Some enthusiasts go as far as theming their houses, by means of furniture, art, and similar items, with interior designs, informed by horror genre sensibilities.

 There are also those that may not give much importance to theming but take pride in being collectors and being recognized as such, showing others their collections.